varigence/docs/bimlflex/reference-documentation/SsdtIncludeExternalTables.md

 # Include External Tables

-Should External Tables be included in the SSDT Project
+Determines whether External Tables are included in the generated SSDT Project.

 Notes:
 * This setting is part of the `SSDT` settings category.
 * The default value for this setting is `N`.